Sean Murphy Player Props: Braves vs. Marlins

-Sean Murphy -- hitting .294 with four home runs, four walks and eight RBI in his past 10 games -- will be in action for the Atlanta Braves against the Miami Marlins, with Sandy Alcantara on the mound, on May 2 at 6:40 PM ET.
+Sean Murphy -- 0-for-2 with an RBI in his most recent game -- will be in action for the Atlanta Braves against the Miami Marlins, with Braxton Garrett on the hill, on May 3 at 6:40 PM ET.

-He strung together two hits (going 2-for-3) in his most recent game against the Mets.
+He had a hitless performance in his last game (0-for-2 with an RBI) against the Marlins.

 Sean Murphy Game Info & Props vs. the Marlins